paulodicanio86/home_server/readme.md

 sudo pip install uwsgi
 ```

-There should already be a file (from git clone) in the home server directory called *wsgi.py* with following content:
-(if not create one)
+There should already be a file (from git clone) in the home server directory called *wsgi.py* with following content (if not create one):
 ```
 from app import app